 How do we order books for the day?

 What can be more special than having your own copy of a book signed to you by the author?
 Giving children the chance to purchase their own copy of the book at the end of the day helps to cement that engagement with reading and enjoying a story.
 But this can only happen with some prior organisation.

-There are three ways to make sure copies of the books are available for your author visit:
+There are two ways to make sure copies of the books are available for your author visit: